Skip links

 July 19, 2020

 Tanegashima Space Center, Japan.
-Launch of the Amal (Hope) probe, of the United Arab Emirates (UAE), launched by a Mitsubishi H-IIA carrier.
+Launch of the United Arab Emirates (UAE) Amal (Hope) probe, launched aboard a Mitsubishi H-IIA rocket.
 It will arrive in Martian orbit on February 9, 2021.

 May 30, 2020